 It all depends so you have to think about it.

 Financial comparison is beyond the scope of this article.
-There are people who is earning more than an ivy league graduate of the same qualification and experience.
+Some people are earning more than an ivy league graduate of the same qualification and experience.

-Also, there are people who have created business empire without ever going to a college.
+Also, some people have created a business empire without ever going to college.

 In this article, I will go over several of the benefits of going for a degree from a prestigious Ivy League university.

 Benefit 1 – The atmosphere, surrounding, and quality of education

 These colleges have a vast selection of very interesting courses, taught by some of the world’s most respected authorities.

 A new experience in a place that is typically immaculately clean, inspiring, well organized, surrounded by professional staff who want you to be successful.

 This is not as common outside of top-tier universities as you might imagine.